trothr/blog/sir.santa/2018/05/shared-sys.md

 CMS depends wholly on the z/VM host and gets more out of that relationship than other guest operating systems.
 You gotta realize that CMS is all-in.
-Decades ago it relinquished the ability to run native (to function apart from the hypervisor), so it depends wholly on the z/VM host.
-With CMS, the operating system is shared by all users on any single z/VM instance.
+Decades ago it relinquished the ability to run native (to function apart from the hypervisor), so it just can't live apart from the z/VM host.
+With CMS,
+the operating system is shared by all users on any single z/VM instance.

 CMS shares the boot disk (190) and at least one supplemental disk (19E).